Why people leave Ortto

 The alternatives, honestly

-Sequenzy costs $19/month for 10k emails - 10x cheaper than Ortto.
+Sequenzy costs $49/month for 60k emails (unlimited subscribers) - 10x cheaper than Ortto.
 You lose the visual journey builder, but gain AI that writes your email sequences and native Stripe integration that syncs customer data automatically.

 For most SaaS teams, the focused email automation is more valuable than Ortto's multi-channel sprawl.
 And having transactional + marketing in one platform at that price is hard to beat.